Secreto31126/whatsapp-api-js/README.md

 ## Examples

-The code is _almost_ server agnostic (might work on an EventEmitter ponyfill), which allows it to work on most environments.
+The code is server agnostic, which allows it to work on most environments.

 ### Node.js